Valley effects on the fractions in an ultrahigh mobility SiGe/Si/SiGe two-dimensional electron system

-It is clear that for the occurrence of the crossing or merging of the levels of composite fermions with different valley indices, the functional dependences of both splittings on magnetic field/electron density should be different.
-Indeed, the cyclotron energy of composite fermions $\hbar\omega_c^*$ is determined by the Coulomb interaction energy $e^2/\varepsilon l_B$, and the valley splitting $\Delta_v$ in a 2D electron system in Si changes linearly with changing magnetic field $B$/electron density \cite{khrapai2003strong}.
-In high magnetic fields, the valley splitting exceeds strongly the cyclotron energy of composite fermions so that for the case of $p=3$ all three filled levels of composite fermions belong to the same valley.
-As the magnetic field is decreased at fixed $p$, the lowest level with the opposite valley index should become coincident with the top filled level, leading to vanishing the energy gap and the disappearance of the resistance minimum at $p=3$.
-With a further decrease of the magnetic field there should occur either simple crossing of the levels and reappearance of the gap or merging/locking of the levels accompanied with a gradual change in the fillings of both levels \cite{shashkin2014merging}.
-The level merging, which has been recently observed in Si MOSFETs, is very likely for our case.
+It is clear that for the occurrence of the crossing or merging of the levels of composite fermions with different valley indices, the functional dependences of both splittings on magnetic field $B$ (or electron density) at fixed $p$ should be different.
+Indeed, the cyclotron energy of composite fermions $\hbar\omega_{\text c}^*$ is determined by the Coulomb interaction energy $e^2/\varepsilon l_{\text B}$, and the valley splitting $\Delta_{\text v}$ in a 2D electron system in Si changes linearly with changing magnetic field $B$ (or electron density) \cite{khrapai2003strong}.
+In high magnetic fields, the valley splitting exceeds strongly the cyclotron energy of composite fermions so that for the case of $p=3$ all three filled levels of composite fermions belong to the same valley [Fig.~\ref{fig4}(a)].
+As the magnetic field is decreased at fixed $p$, the lowest level with the opposite valley index should become coincident with the top filled level, leading to vanishing of the energy gap and the disappearance of the resistance minimum at $p=3$.
+With a further decrease of the magnetic field there should occur either a simple crossing of the levels and reappearance of the gap or merging/locking of the levels accompanied with a gradual change in the fillings of both levels \cite{shashkin2014merging}.
+In analogy with the merging of the levels with different valley indices found recently at low electron densities in Si MOSFETs, it is very likely that the merging of the composite fermion levels with different valley indices occurs in our samples.
+In contrast to the simple crossing of quantum levels, the effect of the interaction-caused level merging is very similar to the band flattening at the Fermi level in strongly correlated Fermi systems, which has been indicated in a SiGe/Si/SiGe 2D electron system by the results of Ref.~\cite{melnikov2017indication}.